Emil Petaja

-Emil Petaja (12 April 1915 – 17 August 2000) was an American science fiction and fantasy writer whose career spanned seven decades.
+Emil Theodore Petaja (12 April 1915 – 17 August 2000) was an American science fiction and fantasy writer whose career spanned seven decades.
 He was the author of 13 published novels, nearly 150 short stories, numerous poems, and a handful of books and articles on various subjects.
 Though he wrote science fiction, fantasy, horror stories, detective fiction, and poetry, Petaja considered his work part of an older tradition of "weird fiction."
 Petaja was also a small press publisher.
-In 1995, he was named the first ever Author Emeritus by the Science Fiction Writers of America.
+In 1995, he was named the first ever Author Emeritus by the Science Fiction Writers of America (SFWA).

 Of Finnish descent, Petaja's best known works are a series of science fiction novels based on the Kalevala, the Finnish verse epic.
 Petaja's series brought him readers from around the world, while his particular mythological approach to science fiction has been discussed in scholarly publications and included in related anthologies.

 In a statement published in Contemporary Authors (Gale Research, 1984), Petaja commented, "My writing endeavors have mainly been to entertain, except for the factual material concerning Hannes Bok and fantasy art in general, which serves to indicate my enthusiasm for these subjects.
 My novels about the Finnish legendary epic Kalevala: The Land of Heroes spring from a lifelong interest in this fine poetic work.
 I own six translations of the Kalevala, as well as the work in the original.
 Both of my parents were Finnish."

 Early life and work

-Emil Petaja (pronounced PET-a-ya) was born on April 12, 1915 in Milltown, Montana – a small lumber town in the western part of the state.
+Emil Petaja (pronounced PET-a-ya) was born on April 12, 1915, in Milltown, Montana – a small lumber town in the western part of the state.
 He was the youngest of 10 children born to John and Hanna Petaja.
 The future author attended schools in Bonner and Missoula, Montana.

 According to an autobiographical account, Petaja's introduction to fantastic literature came in 1931 when he came across a copy of Weird Tales.
 Reading the magazine changed his life, and he became a lifelong devotee of fantasy and science fiction.
 Petaja started out as a fan and immersed himself in the genres by befriending other interested individuals, by collecting pulp and science fiction magazines, and by forming clubs and associations.
 During this time, Petaja also struck-up correspondence with, and sometimes befriended, such early luminaries as H. P. Lovecraft, Clark Ashton Smith, Robert E. Howard, and August Derleth.
 Notably, Petaja is part of a unique group of individuals in the history of the genres who turned their fandom into literature.
 He was also a member of First Fandom – a group which honors fans from the time when science fiction was known as "scientifiction."
 Petaja corresponded with Lovecraft in late 1934, and the next year proposed teaming with Duane W. Rimel to form a fan magazine, The Fantaisiste's Mirror, that would resume serializing Lovecraft's Supernatural Horror in Literature from the point it had left off in the defunct Fantasy Fan.
 However, the magazine never materialized.
 Petaja and Lovecraft continued corresponding until the latter's death in 1937.